jmuia/micro.hs/README.md

 # micro.hs

-micro.hs is a collection of utilities & libraries for Obsidian, modeled loosely on [mini.nvim](https://github.com/echasnovski/mini.nvim).
+micro.hs is a collection of utilities & libraries for Hammerspoon, modeled loosely on [mini.nvim](https://github.com/echasnovski/mini.nvim).

 ## Modules